Splatterhouse: Wanpaku Graffiti

-is an action platform video game developed by Now Production and published by Namco for the Family Computer in 1989.
-Wanpaku Graffiti was originally released only in Japan, although it saw a localized Western release in 2020 as part of the Namco Museum Archives Vol. 1 compilation.
-It is the second game to be released in the Splatterhouse video game series.
-It is also the first Splatterhouse game to be released for a home console.

-The game is a parody of the arcade game Splatterhouse.
-It takes a comical approach to its presentation, having "super deformed” characters, parodying horror movies and by incorporating other pop-culture references related with the genre into itself.
+is a 1989 action-platform video game developed by Now Production and published by Namco for the Family Computer.
+It was originally released only in Japan, although it saw a localized Western release in 2020 as part of the Namco Museum Archives Vol. 1 compilation.
+It is the second game in the Splatterhouse series, and the first to be released for a home console.
+The game is a parody of the original Splatterhouse, and takes a comical approach to its presentation, featuring "super deformed" characters as well as parodies of horror films and other pop culture references related to the genre.

 Gameplay

 Unlike the other Splatterhouse games, Wanpaku Graffiti focuses more on platforming elements than beat 'em up gameplay.
 Instead of using punches and kicks, Rick wields an axe and can pick up a shotgun with limited ammo during certain levels.
 This game also features an experience point system.
 By defeating a certain number of enemies, Rick's health bar grows.
 The number of enemies needed is seen at the top of the screen.
 New to the series is the password system, which allows players to enter stages through four digit numbers.

 If both of the crystal orbs are collected during the game, a shot at the end with Rick and Jennifer approaching the West Mansion like in the original Splatterhouse will be revealed.
 The ending would suggest that Rick was possibly dreaming all the events of this game when he is seen on the hill with Jennifer.
 The dream may have been a warning about what was going to happen in the West Mansion in the next game.